- Written by Dr.Mehmet Demircioglu

 Dr. Mehmet Demircioglu

-The practical question is simple.
+The practical test is straightforward.
 If something becomes difficult during surgery, who is responsible for the medical decision?
 If that answer is vague, the clinic is not ready to earn your trust.

 Before comparing hotels, airport transfers, and package details, I would first compare the clinic model.
-The clinic should be able to explain the medical plan before asking the patient to commit.
-That includes donor assessment, recipient-area planning, hairline design, graft distribution, density expectations, medication discussion when relevant, and aftercare.
+The clinic should be able to explain the medical plan before asking you to commit.
+That includes donor assessment, recipient area planning, hairline design, graft distribution, density expectations, medication discussion when relevant, and aftercare.
+For international patients, the same plan should separate what can be judged from photos before travel from what must still be checked in Istanbul.

 A hair transplant in Turkey can be a good decision when the clinic is surgeon-led and the plan is realistic.
 It becomes risky when the patient is guided mainly by sales speed, low price, and promises of a large graft number.